ripienaar/free-for-dev/README.md

   * http://www.shippable.com/ - free for 1 build container, private and public repos, unlimited builds.
   * https://snap-ci.com - free for public repositories, 1 build at the time
   * [Comparison of Continuous Integration services](https://github.com/ligurio/Continuous-Integration-services)
+  * https://saucelabs.com/ - CI with scalable testing for mobile and web apps, free for Open Source

 ## Security and PKI